darrowball13/SousChef-Copilot/README.md

 ## 3. Scope and Features Of The Project:

+The vision for this copilot is for it to be able to identify recipes based on user-given images, and be able to curtail those recipes based on further instructions given either before or after the image is submitted.
+Therefore, features of the copilot will include:

+- Ability to accept multiple forms of user prompts: text and image (maybe audio later?)
+- API that can identify multiples objects present in an image and feed those as inputs to a recipe finder prompt
+- Can provide substitutions for ingredients, upon user request or if the ingredients aren't found in the given image
+- Can curtail recipes to the users request (hot vs. cold, cultural, etc.)

 ** **

 ## 4. Solution Concept

 Global Architectural Structure Of the Project: